Delta3D

-The delta3d Engine
+The Delta3d engine

-Delta3d is an Open Source engine which can be used for games, simulations, or other graphical applications.
+Delta3d is an open source engine which can be used for games, simulations, or other graphical applications.
 Its modular design integrates other well-known Open Source projects such as Open Scene Graph, Open Dynamics Engine, Character Animation Library (CAL3D), and OpenAL.
 Rather than bury the underlying modules, Delta3D integrates them together in an easy-to-use Application programming interface (API) -- always allowing access to the important underlying components.
 This provides a high-level API, while still allowing the end user the option of having low-level functionality.
 The Delta3D engine renders using the Open Graphics Library (OpenGL) that imports a whole list of diverse file formats (.flt, .3ds, .obj, even more so).

 For a full list of features, please see the Delta3d Feature List page here.

-Supported Platforms
+Supported platforms

 Delta3d is developed and tested on Windows XP using Microsoft Visual Studio, OS X using Clang, as well as Linux using GCC.
 All the underlying dependencies are cross-platform as well, so just about any platform should be compatible with a few minor modifications to the source.